Renwick-Tyryshkin-Lab/.github/profile/README.md

 We are committed to training the next generation of basic and clinician-scientists and take pride in the achievements of our trainees.
 Our successes are measured by incremental increases in grant funding, manuscript impact, and audience size when presenting nationally and internationally.
 Importantly, our research activities are aligned with the missions of the Queen’s University Faculty of Health Sciences and the Kingston General Hospital Research Institute to create and advance knowledge for the benefit of our patients.

-Thank you for your interest in the Renwick Lab.
 Please visit our website for more information and feel free to contact us if you have any questions.

 ### Contact Us